 Rule 3: Your article should contain at least 300 words of text for every product displayed in Amazon Capsules

 If you have received an email regarding your product-to-text ratio it means that your article has a large number of Amazon products listed in comparison to the amount of text.
 We require that you feature no more than 1 product for about every 300 words of original text.
-This ensures that a Hub is not all products and no information.
+This ensures that an article is not all products and no information.

 Please note that our calculation is based on the number of products that could be displayed for a particular capsule based on how you've configured it, which may be more than the number of products that are currently displayed.
 For example, if you have a keyword-based capsule configured to show 2 products, but there is only 1 product right now that matches the search, it will still count as 2 products for product ratio purposes.

-Hubs with too many products may be moderated as overly promotional.
-We recommend reducing the number of products configured for display on your Hub, or adding more detailed information about the products.
+Articles with too many products may be moderated as overly promotional.
+We recommend reducing the number of products configured for display or adding more detailed information about the products.

 Let's Leave Spam Out of the Picture

-The Hub is Promoted Through Spam or Abuse of Other Sites
+The Article is Promoted Through Spam or Abuse of Other Sites

 Hubbers sharing their work elsewhere online act as ambassadors for HubPages' community, and we want to make sure that our community is represented in a positive light.
 For this reason, we do not allow behavior that can hurt the reputation of HubPages and its Hubbers.

-If you receive an email stating that your Hub has been identified as being promoted through spam or abuse of other sites, your Hub will be unpublished.
+If you receive an email stating that your article has been identified as being promoted through spam or abuse of other sites, it will be unpublished.

 Promoting spam or abuse of other sites may include, but is not limited to:

 - Spamming comment threads, forums, or profiles or spamming individuals via email or chat